Lesson 4: Hardware & Devices (Computer Components).

 Hardware & Devices (Computer Components)

 By the end of this lesson, you’ll understand the major hardware components of a computer, what each one does, and how they work together.
-This is the foundation you’ll use later for troubleshooting and networking.
+This foundation matters because almost every future troubleshooting step starts with knowing which physical part is responsible for the problem.

 What is computer hardware?

-Hardware is the physical parts of a computer you can touch.
-Hardware does the work, while software tells it what to do.
+Hardware is the physical part of a computer you can touch.
+Hardware performs the work, while software gives instructions.

 Core internal components